 That is, unless you hold down Alt while clicking a segment.
-Then the opposite becomes true.
+Then the opposite happens.
 The inked segment will be sent to the back, even if it was in front of all other segments to begin with.

-Painting and Inking can be used in combination depending on what it is that you need to paint.
+Painting and inking can be used in combination depending on what you need to paint.
 If you need to ink a character's outline in black, it might be easier to use the Paint tool.
 If you need to paint the outline of a character's neck with a tan colour and its shirt outline blue and both the neck and shirt belong to the same continuous outline, then the lnk tool might prove more useful.